Engee documentation

 Description

 Block Chirp outputs a cosine-frequency signal with a single amplitude and continuous phase (chirp signal).
 To set the desired chirp output signal, it is necessary to define an instantaneous frequency function for it, also known as changing the frequency of the output signal.
 The frequency change can be linear, quadratic, or logarithmic and is repeated once per time by default.
-Sweep time.
-Description of the algorithms used by the block Chirp, see in the section Algorithms.
+Sweep time (s).
+Description of the algorithms used by the block Chirp, see the Algorithms section.

 Ports